robmarkcole/fire-detection-from-images/README.md

 * Safety/accuracy standards for fire detectors, including ROC characteristics

 ## Fires in the home
-* Common causes including cigarettes left smouldering, electrical failures, chip pan fires
+* Common causes including cigarettes left smouldering, candles, electrical failures, chip pan fires
 * A large number of factors affect the nature of the fire, primarily the fuel and oxygenation, but also where the fire is, middle of the room/against a wall, thermal capacity of a room, the walls, ambient temperature, humidity, contaminants on the material (dust, oil based products, emollients etc)
 * To put out a fire a number of retardants are considered - water (not on electrical or chip pan), foam, CO2, dry powder
 * In electrical fires the electricity supply should first be isolated